7 Common Mattress Myths Dispelled

 It offers complete support

 This is another major reason to invest in a pocket coil mattress.
 When you lay on this type of mattress, each coil reacts to the pressure of your body individually.
 Meaning that the heavier parts of your body experience more pressure relief from the pocket coils directly beneath.
-This is a great plus for everyone but especially for the heavier folks who are looking to purchase a new mattress.
+This is a plus for everyone but especially for the heavier folks who are looking to purchase a new mattress.

 Durability